daormar/debasher/doc/design_doc_resident.md

 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would be a progress counter in the heartbeat.
 - **Not covered**: non-deterministic `process_data`, effects on external systems beyond "idempotent if repeated", Slurm, machine failure.
 - **`--mirror`** (the debugging tap of a fifo, behind the frontend's "Watch FIFO") is not available in resident programs: declaring it aborts the load of the program, before anything is launched (decided and done on 2026-09-20).
 Resident processes keep their own input log.
+- **A node that has finished for good** takes no part in later rounds, so the consistent cut of an epoch that starts after it finished has no checkpoint of that node: its channel to the others is empty and its last state is its final one.
+Localized recovery does not need it; a global rollback would have to treat it (see Future work, point 7).
 - **A node that crashes again right after every relaunch** is not retried forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation of point 4 applies.

 ### Acceptance: how reliability is shown